tadatitam/info-flow-experiments/AdFisher/examples/README.md

 - *num_units* indicating the number of units in each block.
 - *timeout* specifying the maximum time allotted for each block, at the end of which all units are killed and the next block started.
 - *log_file*.
-- the boolean *no_exp* which specifies whether or not to perform the experiment.
-If set to True, only the analysis is performed on the *log_file*.
+- the booleans *exp_flag* and *analysis_flag* indicate whether to perform the experiment or analysis.
+If *exp_flag* is True, then the experiment is performed.
+If *analysis_flag* is True, the analysis is performed.
+Both are set to True by default.
 - the *treatment_names* as a list, in the same order as spcified in *treatments*.